a P h y s i c s f o r O p e n S y s t e m s

 - various examples of successes and failures -

-Each of the following sections is a brief study of a particular data set.
-The GIF files are graphs displaying the data, a series of interpretive curves and some notes on methods and interpretation.
-I am always interested in finding other subjects for study.
+Each of the following sections is a brief study of a particular time series data set.
+The graphs display the data, a series of interpretive curves and some notes on methods and interpretation.
+I am always interested in finding other interesting subjects of dynamic environmental change for study.

-One of the most astonishing events in the heavens is a release of energy many times that produced by a sun in its lifetime, but within a few seconds, seen as bursts of high energy gamma rays.
+One of the most astonishing events in the heavens are the enormous energy bursts of gamma rays that now seem to occur during the birth of black holes.
 Gamma ray bursts are the largest explosions in the universe, producing the energy of 1000 supernovae at once, in a period of a few seconds to a few hundredths of a second.
-They remain nearly a complete mystery, observable from earth once or twice a day from apparently random directions.
-Where they come from and what process produces them in unknown, and only a few have been tentatively associated with any continuously visible object.
-This study of one such event is based on the counts of gamma rays recorded per second from a gamma ray observing satellite.
+They are observable from earth once or twice a day from apparently random directions.
+This study of the microscopic dynamics of one such event, based on the counts of gamma rays recorded per second from a gamma ray observing satellite.

 NASA Introduction to Gamma Ray Bursts